xin-huang/SeleDiff/README.md

 ## An Example

 Here is an example to show how `SeleDiff` estimates and tests selection differences between populations.
 4 populations (YRI, CEU, CHB, CHD) from [HapMap3 (release3)](http://hapmap.ncbi.nlm.nih.gov/) were extracted.
 CHB and CHD were merged into one population called CHS.
 [PLINK 1.7](http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml) were used to remove correlated individuals and SNPs with minor allele frequences less than 0.05 and strong linkage disequilibrium.
-These genome-wide data are stored in `./examples/data/example.geno` and used for estimating variances of Ω's.
+These genome-wide data are stored in `./examples/data/example.geno` and used for estimating variances of Ω.

 Two alternative alleles (rs1800407 and rs12913832) associated with blue eyes were identified in genes *HERC2* and *OCA2*<sup>2</sup>.
 These candidate data are stored in `./examples/data/example.candidates.geno` and used for estimating selection differences of these SNPs between populations.